 Introduction

 Sickle cell disease is the most common hereditary disorder in the United Kingdom, with over one in 2,000 infants diagnosed.
 It is a genetic blood disorder in which the hemoglobin in red blood cells, which transport oxygen around the body, is abnormal.
-Sickle cell anemia (SCA), the most frequently occurring and severe form of sickle cell disease, is associated with a high risk of stroke.
-Up to 40% of children with SCA experience clinical or ‘silent’ stroke by mid-adolescence (Armstrong et al., 1996; Bernaudin et al., 2000), and the fronto-parietal regions are most frequently affected (Ohene-Frempong et al., 1998).
+Sickle cell anemia (SCA), the most commonly occurring and severe form of sickle cell disease, is associated with an elevated risk of stroke.
+Up to 40% of children with SCA experience stroke by mid-adolescence (Armstrong et al., 1996; Bernaudin et al., 2000), and the fronto-parietal regions are most frequently affected (Ohene-Frempong et al., 1998).
 Even in the absence of stroke, there is evidence for developmental differences resulting from chronic hypoxemia in frontal and parietal regions (Baldeweg et al., 2006).
 The fronto-parietal network, which is vulnerable to damage in SCA, is known to play a role in mediating executive functions (EF).

 The interactive specialization account postulates that EF development is dependent upon connectivity between different brain regions (Johnson, 2011).
 This account may be particularly applicable to SCA.
 White matter integrity is affected in older children even when there is no evidence of stroke, and white matter connections are important to integrate information between different brain regions in circuits related to EF (Charlton et al., 2006).
 The cognitive profile of children with SCA who show decreases in general cognition over time as well as specific EF deficits has been compared to patients with early treated phenylketonuria who also show a similar pattern of reduced microstructural white matter integrity (Antenor-Dorsey et al., 2013).